MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/performance-profiler-overview.md

 <!-- screenshot -->

-## Downloading and sharing performance profiles
+## Sharing and downloading performance profiles

-If you want to share a recording, for example, if you're in contact with the company that provided an app that you think is slowing down a process, you can download the recording and then copy the file to OneDrive.
-To share the recording, choose the **Share** button on the **Performance Profiler** page.
-Once the file is ready, you can share it with, for example, the app provider.
+If you want to share a recording, for example, if you're in contact with the company that provided an app that you think is slowing down a process, you can share the recording with them.
+Choose the **Share** button on the **Performance Profiler** page, and send the link to the app provider.

+You can also download the recording and for example copy the file to OneDrive to share it with your colleagues.
+Choose the **Download** button on the **Performance Profiler** page, and then choose **Yes** in the confirmation dialog.
+The file is downloaded to your default download location.

+## Clear performance profiles

+If you want to clear the performance profile data, for example, if you want to start over with a new recording, choose the **Clear** button on the **Performance Profiler** page.

+## Uploading performance profiles

+To upload an existing performance profile, choose the **Upload** button on the **Performance Profiler** page, and then choose the file that you want to upload.
+The file must be in right format (.alcpuprofile), and you can only upload one file at a time.

 ## The in-client Performance Profiler and the AL Profiler